 - tortillas, shredded cheese (cheddar or queso fresco), shredded cabbage

-- Turn your instant pot to saute and add in oil.
-Season pork loin liberally with the kosher salt.
+- OPTIONAL: Turn your instant pot to saute and add in oil.
+Season pork roast liberally with the kosher salt.
 When Instant Pot reads "Hot," add pork loin to instant pot and sear until browned on each side.
 (Skip if you are in a time crunch or using a frozen pork roast.)

 - Mix together orange juice, stock, cumin, oregano and garlic powder and pour over pork loin.